twitter/scrooge/doc/src/sphinx/index.rst

 - Generated code is templated using a mustache variant, making it easy to edit.

-- Finagle client/server adaptors, and Ostrich wrappers, can be optionally generated at the same time.
+- Finagle client/server adaptors can be optionally generated at the same time.

 - Has a plugable backend providing a dynamic way to add more generator targets.